d1mnewz/interviews/README.md

 - What are the educational opportunities?
 - How often are 1:1s conducted?
 - What opportunities are available to switch roles?
 How does this work?
+- If you could change one thing about the company, whether it's a process, technology used, or anything else, what would it be?
+- What is the toughest problem company've faced so far, aside from not enough people, and how did you or plan to solve it?

 ### Project